readmeio/metrics-sdks/packages/sdk-snippets/README.md

 }
 ```

-The generated snippet for this results in a [ReadMe Node Metrics SDK](https://npm.im/readmeio) webhooks example:
+The generated snippet for this results in a [ReadMe Node Metrics SDK](https://npm.im/readmeio) Personalized Docs Webhook example:

 ```js
 import express from 'express';